truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}}

-### Recommended_Zvol_Blocksize Command done
+### Recommended_Zvol_Blocksize Command
 The `recommended_zvol_blocksize` command is a helper method to get recommended size for a new zvol (dataset of type VOLUME).

-Use when creating a ZVol using the `storage dataset create` command  `volblocksize` property argument to enter a blocksize.
+Use when creating a zvol using the `storage dataset create` command  `volblocksize` property argument to enter a blocksize.

 {{< expand "Using the Recommended_Zvol_Blocksize Command" "v" >}}
 #### Description